minjong-ha/minjong-ha.github.io/docs/_posts/2022-12-01-useful-git.markdown

 edit d085827 fix typos in changelog
 ```

-In "edit" mode, you can use only one command: git commit --amend.
+In `edit` mode, you can use only one command: git commit --amend.

 ```bash
 git commit --amend --author="your_right_name <your_email@domain.com>"
 git commit --amend --date="Mon Sep 1 44:44:44 2022"
 ```

-After you update your commit information, you can continue with "git rebase --continue".
+After you update your commit information, you can continue with `git rebase --continue`.